Infusaport Removal in Interventional Radiology

 - You may take any of your other prescribed medicine the morning of your port removal with a sip of water.

 - Bring all of your prescribed medicines with you.
-This includes inhalers, insulin, pain medicines, or other drugs.
+This includes inhalers, insulin, pain medicines, or any other medicines.
 Please tell the nurse about the medicines you have taken.

 - Leave valuables at home.
 There is a locked closet in your room but we ask that you do not bring any valuables with you.